starfederation/datastar-restructure-interim/code/dotnet/README.md

 // add as an ASP Service
 //  allows injection of IServerSentEventGenerator, to respond to a request with a Datastar friendly ServerSentEvent
-//                  and IDatastarStore, to read what is in the data-store of the client builder.Services.AddDatastarGenerator<DataStore>();  // DataStore is a POCO with the IDatastarStore identifier interface ...
+//                  and IDatastarStore, to read what is in the data-signals of the client builder.Services.AddDatastarGenerator<DataStore>();  // DataStore is a POCO with the IDatastarStore identifier interface ...